-If you decide that you want to sign up for the Southwest Priority card, or any of the Southwest credit cards, we’d appreciate if you use our link.
-We receive Southwest points for each referral and that helps us keep Your Mileage May Vary HQ going strong.
+If you decide that you want to sign up for the Southwest Priority card, or any of the Southwest credit cards, we’d appreciate it if you use our link.
+We receive Southwest points for each referral, and that helps us keep Your Mileage May Vary HQ going strong.

 Let’s take a closer look at what the Southwest card has to offer to new cardholders and if it makes sense to hold onto the card for the long term.

 $145 Annual Fee not waived the first year

 The current sign up bonus for the Southwest Priority card is 40,000 Southwest Rapid Rewards points if you spend $1,000 in the first 3 months.
 Over the past year, this bonus has been as high as 60,000 points or there was a time when you could earn a Companion Pass as a signup bonus.
 40,000 points are still worth $520 in Southwest flights.
 I’ll let you decide if you want to sign up now or wait to see if the bonus might go up again (I’m betting it will).